-The Christmas Pudding recipe is included within British celebrity chef Marguerite Paton's (1915-2015) book Nostalgic Food and Facts From 1940-1954 (2002 Edition).
+This Christmas pudding recipe is included within British chef Marguerite Paton's (1915-2015) book Nostalgic Food and Facts From 1940-1954 (2002 Edition).

 During the war years and even afterwards, rationing of food limited the ingredients that could be utilised within everyday kitchens, and substitutions had to be found.